Introducing Sumo Broadband

-Absolutely not – you’re able to simply ignore the power and gas offers on Sumo’s menu and just go for the great-value NBN plans on offer, which all come with a further $11.11 discount for the first six months for all new customers.
+Absolutely not – you’re able to simply ignore the power and gas offers on Sumo’s menu and just go for the great-value NBN plans on offer.
 If at any point you want to add another utility to your Sumo service, they can get that done for you without hassle, so there’s no need to worry.
 If you’re moving to a new home, though, Sumo’s all-in-one bundle might be a very good idea, especially with the extra discounts that apply.

 Which NBN Speeds are Available?

 Sumo’s NBN broadband service is available at three speed tiers to cater for all kinds of internet users.
 The basic plan is at the NBN’s lowest speed – 12 Mbps – and will be just fine for people whose main use of the internet is simply browsing websites, checking emails, doing the banking and so on.
 Those keen on streaming video and online gaming – as well as households with multiple people – can choose the 25 Mbps tier which provides a huge speed boost that’ll be ample for almost everything you’ll do online.
 Those who feel the need for speed can head for the premium 50 Mbps tier, but you’ll need a compatible NBN service type to do so.

 To contact Sumo Broadband’s call centre for any product-related inquiry, general queries, or technical support, simply dial in 13 88 60 from your mobile phone.
 The Sumo call centre is open Monday to Friday 8:30 am to 8:30 pm and on Saturdays from 10:00 am to 4:00 pm.

 Sumo Broadband Review: Doing the Heavy NBN Lifting